Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/configuration.md

 - [Optional Tweaks](optional-tweaks.md)
 - [Windows Settings](windows-settings.md)

 All of the configuration files listed here are located in the `3.
 Configuration` folder.
 In the Atlas folder which is on the Desktop.
-If you deleted the folder, check [here](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md) for how to find it/get it back.
+If you deleted the folder, check out [our guide to restore the Atlas folder](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md).

 ## Background Apps